-Bryn Todd (from Vancouver, British Columbia, Canada) started I should have said 10 months ago.
+Bryn Todd (from Vancouver, British Columbia, Canada) started I should have said over 1 year ago.

 One day I was at the planetarium with my two sons, who were 4 and 6 at the time, and my older son commented to me that a picture of earth from space was ugly.
 I didn’t think much of it until another boy came up to me and told me that my son had said the earth looked ugly.
 I told him that my son was entitled to his opinion thinking it wasn’t a big deal.

 At the time I was a stay at home mom doing web development projects on the side.
 I had previously started another web site but I found the writing tiring and I didn’t keep it up.
 Shortly after I started the site, I had to go back to work full time as my husband lost his job, so I initially only put in an hour a week on the site for the first few years.

 Emenike Emmanuel (from Lagos, Lagos, Nigeria) started Entrepreneur Business Blog about 7 years ago.

 My parents told me that my name is Emenike Emmanuel.
 I’m the CEO of Entrepreneur Business Blog.
 In 2018, I was recognized as one of the top 100 social media marketing influencer to follow in 2019.

 Currently, EntrepreneurBusinessBlog.com generates a monthly revenue of $1,500+ from those income sources I listed above.

 Audrey Marshall (from Utah, USA) started Mommy Enlightened over 5 years ago.